 Make sure you are looking after your health by keeping your feet elevated to prevent swelling and following your doctors orders about how much exercise you should be doing.
 Of course, make sure you drink plenty of water and eat lots of fruit and vegetables too!

 You should lose about 10lbs straight away as your fluid levels decrease.
 However, don’t try to go on a diet and lose lots of weight straight after giving birth – the safest approach is to introduce a healthy eating program approved by your doctor.
 Remember, it’s much more important to be strong and full of energy for your newborn baby than to be drained and tired due to not enough food.
-For more information, check out the advice from our fitness expert, Wendy Powell.

 If you feel blue when you’re recovering from childbirth, just remember – you are not alone!
 Your emotional health can be thrown into disarray with worrying about your new baby, lack of sleep and all those hormones.